-In the event a Lifeguard encounters a person who is being unruly, un-cooperative, or aggressive, the Lifeguard should immediately remove themselves from the interaction and call for a supervisor.
-The Supervisor should PMO to assist with the person as needed.
-If a Lifeguard or Supervisor ever feel their personal safety is in question, they should immediately remove themselves and any other persons from the area, call 911, and seek a safe place until further assistance can arrive.
+In the event a Pool monitor encounters a person who is being unruly, un-cooperative, or aggressive, the Pool monitor should immediately remove themselves from the interaction and call for a supervisor.
+The Supervisor should call for Security to assist with the person as needed.
+If a Pool monitor or Supervisor ever feel their personal safety is in question, they should immediately remove themselves and any other persons from the area, call 911, and seek a safe place until further assistance can arrive.